Askat08/e-store/README.md

 ### I built this project to showcase my Frontend skills abilities.

-From what I know, I violated the DRY principle App.js component, sorry -\_-, working hard on it.
+From what I know, I think I violated the DRY principle in App.js component, sorry -\_-, I'm working hard on it.

+in the beginning I thought to build a simple e-commerce store then I wanted to get higher result within the other applicants.
+I hope I did good enough.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).